 - b = Pessimistic estimate

-It may seem like hieroglyphs, but three point estimating is a powerful method that takes into account project risks, and can be used in conjunction with the other two.
+Although these formulas may seem like hieroglyphs, three point estimating is fairly intuitive once you get a handle on it.
+It’s a powerful method that takes into account project risks, and can be used in conjunction with the other two budgeting methods.

 These methods apply to individual tasks and are part of the PMBOK’s Estimate Costs process.
 Once each task is estimated, the overall project budget is determined using the Determine Budget process.